hlotze/pgn2tex/README.md

   ![TeX folder structure](tex_folder_structure.png)

 ## My intention
-... was to support myself learning chess by studying chess games offline form selected PGN printouts / PDF files reading at any tablet, incl. making notes at the PDF's.
+... was to support myself learning chess by studying chess games offline, from selected PGN printouts / PDF files reading at any tablet, incl. making notes at the PDF's.

 For online studies a good starting point learning chess is [lichess.org](https://lichess.org/) or others.